Meadia abyssalis

-The abyssal cutthroat eel (Meadia abyssalis) is an eel in the family Synaphobranchidae (cutthroat eels).
+Meadia abyssalis, the abyssal cutthroat eel, is an eel in the family Synaphobranchidae (cutthroat eels).
 It was described by Toshiji Kamohara in 1938.
 It is a marine, deep water-dwelling eel which is known from the Indo-Pacific, including Brazil, the Hancock Seamount, the Hawaiian and Society islands, Japan, Mauritius, and Réunion.
 It is found off the continental slope, and dwells at a depth range of 100–329 metres.
 Males can reach a maximum total length of 73 centimetres.